Roger King (producer): King World Productions

-Under Roger's leadership, King World became the leading distributor of popular syndicated television programming.
+Under King's leadership, King World became the leading distributor of popular syndicated television programming.
 He put on the national scene daytime television's most popular programs of the 1980s, 1990s and 2000s, including Harpo Productions The Oprah Winfrey Show and Dr. Phil and is also credited with launching the syndicated news magazine, Inside Edition.

 He also syndicated Merv Griffin's Wheel of Fortune (for Sony Pictures Television), starring Pat Sajak and Vanna White which, according to CBS, has been the top-rated syndicated TV show for the past 26 years.
 Another of his Griffin syndications, Jeopardy! (also by Sony Pictures Television), has remained among the top three for 25 years.

 Top executive at CBS

-Roger King joined CBS in 2000 following the merger of King World Productions with the broadcasting network, and served as chief executive officer of CBS Television Distribution from September 26, 2006 until his death.
+King joined CBS in 2000 following the merger of King World Productions with the broadcasting network, and was chief executive officer of CBS Television Distribution from September 26, 2006 until his death.
 He was responsible for the syndicated sale of repeat episodes from CBS' top prime-time shows, including the CSI series, Survivor, The Amazing Race, Everybody Loves Raymond (ancillary rights to this series are owned by Warner Bros.
 Discovery via HBO) and UPN's America's Next Top Model.

 Personal life

-Roger King had a reputation for throwing lavish industry parties.
-In January 1998, during the NATPE convention in New Orleans, Roger King rented out the Louisiana Superdome for the evening and hired Elton John to entertain his guests.
-Remembering his early struggles in his own career, Roger King was known for reaching out his hand to newcomers in the industry and often availing himself as a mentor and advisor.
+King had a reputation for throwing lavish industry parties.
+In January 1998, during the NATPE convention in New Orleans, King rented out the Louisiana Superdome for the evening and hired Elton John to entertain his guests.
+Remembering his early struggles in his own career, King was known for reaching out his hand to newcomers in the industry and often availing himself as a mentor and advisor.

 King was a summer resident of Bay Head, New Jersey.